 Valles Caldera National Preserve

-About 1.25 million years ago, a spectacular volcanic eruption created the 13-mile wide circular depression now known as Valles Caldera.
+About 1.2 million years ago, a spectacular volcanic eruption created the 13-mile-wide circular depression now known as Valles Caldera.
 The park is home to vast mountain meadows, forested lava domes, abundant wildlife, and meandering streams.
 Human history stretches back more than 11,000 years from when ancestral native peoples hunted wildlife and mined obsidian, and more recently ranchers raised sheep and cattle.

 Immerse yourself in the heart of the caldera by taking a drive into the backcountry.
 You will find places for solitude, hear the running waters of the caldera’s streams, touch rocks formed millions of years ago, hike across meadows and through forests, or catch fish.

 To travel the 18 miles of backcountry roads by vehicle, a Valles Caldera Backcountry Vehicle Pass is required.
-The daily limit of backcountry vehicles provides a truly personal experience.
+The daily limit of backcountry vehicles provides a truly personal experience while protecting natural processes.

-You will receive a gate combination that you will need to use to continue into the backcountry.
-If you do not receive the gate combination or forget it, please stop by one of the visitor facilities and present your backcountry vehicle pass to a ranger.
+You will receive a gate code via a follow-up email that you will need to use to continue into the backcountry.
+If you do not receive the gate code or forget it, please stop by one of the visitor facilities and present your backcountry vehicle pass to a ranger.
 They will provide you with your code.

 Backcountry travel is limited to the summer season, which generally runs May 15 to November 15 (weather-permitting).
 Inclement weather and wildfires may cause the backcountry vehicle route to be temporarily closed.